Back to Blog

 CUDA Kernels and Threading Model

-In CUDA, a kernel is a function that runs on the GPU.
-When you launch a kernel, you're not just calling a single function—you're spawning hundreds or thousands of parallel threads that all execute that function simultaneously on different data.
-This is what NVIDIA calls the Single-Instruction Multiple-Thread model (SIMT): one program, many data pieces.
+A kernel is a function that runs on the GPU.
+A kernel launch creates hundreds or thousands of parallel threads that execute that function simultaneously on different data.
+This is called the Single-Instruction Multiple-Thread model (SIMT): one program, many data pieces.

 __global__ void vecAddKernel(float *A, float *B, float *C, int n) {